AlexJamesWright/METHOD/README.md

 To build the documentation simply go the the `Doxumentation` folder and run

     `doxygen Doxyfile`

 or alternatively

     `make doxumentation`

 from the Project directory.

-### Testing
-We use the Google Test framework for unit testing---any tests are saved in the `Tests/Src` directory.
-You will need to set the `GTEST_DIR` environment variable (in the Makefile within `Tests/Parallel/Src` and `Tests/Serial/Src`) to point to the GoogleTest root directory.

-The serial and parallel versions have separate testing directories.
-As far as possible the tests are the same, but there is additional testing such that the parallel results match the serial to within floating point accuracy.
-First, run

-    `make test`

-from the `Tests/Serial` directory, then the `Tests/Parallel` directory.
-To check if results match, from `Tests/Parallel` run

-     `py.test -v Src/compareSerialAndParallel.py`

-NOTE: this final test will only pass if the `MATCH_SERIAL` defined constant in `Project/Parallel/Include/timeInt.h` is set to unity, `MATCH_SERIAL=1`.

 ### Rootfinder
 Some simulations will require the use of an N-dimensional footfinder, either for a (semi-) implicit time integrator or for the conservative to primitive transformation.
 We have elected to use the [CMINPACK library](https://github.com/devernay/cminpack)\*, and to use or implement any changes in the library, *cd* into the Cminpack directory and hit

     `make objects`

 to compile all the object files.
-Then, if the build was successful, for gods sake dont touch/look at this library again.
+Then, if the build was successful, don't touch/look at this library again.

 ### Simulations
 Simulations are run from the *main.cc/cu* scripts.
 Simply use

     `make run`

 to compile and run the simulation from within `Project/Serial` or `Project/Parallel`.
+The executable is labelled `main` so

+    ``make build
+    ./main``

+will also work.

 ### Saving and Plotting Tools